-- Anaerobic exercise can reduce your blood sugar levels and make it easier to lose weight.
+- Anaerobic exercise can reduce our blood sugar levels and make it easier to lose weight.

-- Increasing your muscle tissue can increase your metabolic rate, helping you burn more calories.
+- Increasing muscle tissue can increase our metabolic rate, helping you burn more calories.

-- You can engage your muscles while walking in a variety of ways, such as walking uphill.
+- We can engage our muscles while walking in a variety of ways, such as walking uphill.

 Other benefits of walking

-If your mindset is positive and in control, it is much easier to implement healthy lifestyle changes.
-Walking not only aids weight loss directly, by increasing physical activity, but also indirectly, by providing significant mental and emotional health benefits:
+If our mindset is positive and in control, it is much easier to implement healthy lifestyle changes.
+Walking not only aids weight loss directly, by increasing physical activity but also indirectly, by providing significant emotional and mental health benefits:

 Having trouble concentrating?
 A walk will gently re-energise you and help you focus afterwards.

-A brisk walk stimulates the release of endorphins, which help to reduce your stress levels and make you feel happier.
+A brisk walk stimulates the release of endorphins, which help to reduce our stress levels and make you feel happier.

 A trial of middle-aged women demonstrated that 2 sessions of brisk walking per week, alongside 2 other aerobic exercise sessions, significantly improved participants’ quality of sleep.